vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Via Home Assistant

-Ones the ESP is online it automatically registers itself by Home Assistant if you installed ESPHome.
+Once the ESP is online it automatically registers itself by Home Assistant if you installed ESPHome.

 You will see a new device with three entities, CO2 , temperature and humidity.